Why was my post removed? (READ HERE)

 I’ve seen many posts, as well as received private messages, asking why content was removed or rejected; here’s a simple checklist to exponentially increase your probability of approval.

-1. Remove/crop any black bars/borders around photos before posting your set.
+1. Remove/crop any bars/borders around photos before posting your set.

 2. Keep topic titles, and posts, PG, accurate, and straight to the point.

-3. Do not post pictures, or videos, of subjects in private dwellings, or of any colleagues/coworkers (i.e: inside dorm rooms, apartments, washrooms, classrooms, houses (or residential properties), workplace areas, breakrooms, backrooms, or any area typically not accessible to the general public)
+3. Do not post pictures, videos, or any other permissible form(s) of digital media depicting subjects in private dwellings, colleagues/coworkers (or any subjects in which you have, or may be interpreted of having, an interpersonal relationship with in the following: inside dorm rooms, in or around apartments, washrooms, classrooms, houses (or residential properties or similar domicile), workplace areas, breakrooms, backrooms, or any other area not typically accessible to the general public)

 4. Rotate photos in an upright orientation.

-6. No more than 3 topics, per day.
+6. No more than 3 topics, per 24 hour period from your most recently created topic

 7. Wait until your photos have finished uploading before posting.

-9. No photos containing -18 subjects (background or otherwise - no exceptions).
+9. No photos containing, or depicting, -18 subjects (background or otherwise - no exceptions).
 If we can’t tell if the subject is +18, we don’t approve it.

 10. Do not post NON-OC content already on the forum.
 And make sure you credit the owners work.